 "Does that sound fair?"

-Pro-tip: Throughout your pitch, avoid words that could undercut your position, such as: believe, feel, think, just, only, might.
+Pro-tip: Throughout your pitch, avoid words that could undermine your position, such as: believe, feel, think, just, only and might.
 These words can make it seem that you are not feeling confident and if you convey uncertainty, your manager may become uncertain too.
-Go into this conversation knowing that you deserve a raise and communicate your confidence with strong words that leave little room for negotiation.
+Go into this conversation knowing that you deserve a raise and communicate your confidence with strong words.

 If you’ve asked for a raise at a good time and given evidence that you deserve to be paid more, you should expect your manager to give your request careful consideration.